Skip to main content

 Install the Python package

 When installing Python libraries for Hybrid SaaS s, make sure the libraries are compiled for the correct platform.
 Hybrid SaaS s run on Linux (Ubuntu).
-If you install packages on a different operating system (for example, macOS or Windows), pip may fetch incompatible binaries that cannot run inside the .
+If you install packages on a different operating system (for example, macOS or Windows), pip may fetch incompatible binaries that can’t run inside the .
 This often causes runtime errors.

 Python scripts in should be written to be version-agnostic where possible.
 The Python runtime bundled with the is updated periodically, and there is no guarantee a specific version will remain in place indefinitely.
-Be aware of this when installing libraries, and try to ensure the libraries you install are compatible with a range of Python versions where possible.At time of writing (April 2026), the agent uses Python 3.12.
+Be aware of this when installing libraries, and try to ensure the libraries you install are compatible with a range of Python versions where possible.At time of writing (April 2026), the uses Python 3.12.

 1. Create a directory on your local machine to store the downloaded libraries: